A … B … Car Chassis … Know Your Car

 It’s important to be familiar with the framework of your vehicle.
 From unibody hatchbacks to body-on-frame class five trucks, there are a lot of different car chassis designs to understand.

+Check out all the body and chassis parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on your car chassis, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Wikimedia Commons.